 The traditional model consists of a linear record-to-report process for accounting.
-In order to complete a record-keeping process, a company must report certain tasks and responsibilities pertaining to the company’s financials.
-These are expected to be completed by the end of the period, which can last anywhere from two weeks to two months, and the data is stored and managed in a large computer processor.
-Disadvantages of this process are 1) the data accumulated over a large period of time have a greater chance for error with unreconciled transactions, 2) inaccuracy and misrepresentation, 3) takes up too much time and loses effectiveness of team.
+In order to complete a record keeping process, a company must report certain tasks and responsibilities pertaining to the company’s financials.
+Expect these to be completed by the end of the period – which can last anywhere from two weeks to two months.
+Store and manage the data in a large computer processor.
+Disadvantages of this process include:

 In the past, bookkeepers would record with accumulated reports, which would process a month at a time at least.
 With the matching principle, the company matches the expenses that are incurred during the same period the revenue is recognized (or the time the service was performed).
-Instead of recording in batches, the accounting system was modified to recording as they occurred.
+Instead of recording in batches, modify the accounting system record as they occurred.
 Now, the next progression is to continuously reconcile accounts and analyze detail.
-In order to do this, companies would have to automate their systems, because bank statements and other records would have to be linked and reconciled daily.
+In order to do this, have companies automate their systems.
+Otherwise, bank statements and other records would have to be linked and reconciled daily.

 Increased automation should result in the benefit of improved productivity.
 This reduces costs because taking the manual systems, rather than automatically through continuous accounting, and applying them everyday would be cost-prohibitive.

-Implementing change is always a challenge, especially when done in a department that has been trained for 10, 20, 3o years on how to properly perform accounting.
+Implementing change is always a challenge, especially when a department, trained for 10, 20, 3o years on how to properly perform accounting, does it.
 Larger companies would benefit from continuous accounting more than smaller companies, where new, younger, more adaptable people work.
 However, the disadvantage of switching from traditional accounting to this new automated technology is that the larger companies have employees that have worked as an accountant for 25+ years and aren’t as adaptable.